ptomasroos/react-native-tab-navigator/README.md

 The API of this component may change in the future to be more like Navigator's, which works great once there is better support for nested Navigators in React Native.

+Note: This is **not** the same `TabNavigation` component that is used in [ExNavigation](https://github.com/exponentjs/ex-navigation), the API and implementations are slightly different -- react-native-tab-navigator stands on its own and does not depend on any other navigation library.

 Install
 -------